ryanmoolala/RyanWeb/README.md

-# My Blog / Portfoli / Personal website page
+# My Blog / Portfolio / Personal website page

 Who am I, What I do and what to expect next time!